-The sport of cockfighting is older than many religions.
-It’s been practiced in all corners of the globe.
-I decided to find out for myself why it’s so popular.
+The sport of cockfighting is older than many religions and has been practiced around the world.
+I decided to find out for myself why it’s so popular in Nicaragua.

-My first Central American cockfighting experience happened in the little town of Telica, Nicaragua.
-It wasn’t just any-old occasion either, but a special event that only happens twice a year.
+My first cockfighting experience occurred in the small Nicaraguan town of Telica.
+It was a special event that the town celebrates twice a year.

-Farmers from surrounding communities gather in Telica to test their prized fighting birds against each other.
-The events here are like the “SuperBowl” of cockfighting (which is also called gallera in Spanish).
+Farmers from surrounding communities gather to test their prized fighting birds against each other.
+It’s the “SuperBowl” of cockfighting here, called Gallera in Spanish.

 Rules for fights differ depending on the country.
 In Central America, there are four 15 minute rounds, with 15 minute breaks between each.
 A sharpened metal spur called a gaff is attached to one leg on each of the birds.

-After we paid our $2 entry fee, a doorman led us into the walled outdoor compound where 2 fighting rings were located.
+After paying a small entry fee, we were led into the walled outdoor compound where 2 fighting rings were located.
 There was a main arena complete with wooden stadium seating, lights, and a metal roof.

-The second fighting ring was a smaller, typical farm setup made of pieces of cardboard & wood.
+The second fighting ring was a smaller.
+A typical farm setup made from pieces of cardboard & wood.

 Gambling & Drinking